-Chrome 21 for Mac review
+Chrome 21 for Mac full review

 The designers of high-end sports cars often strip their cars of every inessential component, just to coax the greatest power and speed from their creations.
 Google’s Chrome reminds me of those speed demons: It lacks the fit and finish of Apple’s Safari, but man, does it ever burn (virtual) rubber.

 I’m not sure which is faster: Chrome itself, or the browser’s development cycle.
 To watch the version numbers blur by, you’d expect big changes in the browser’s look and feel.
 But on startup, Chrome 21 looks a lot like last year’s Chrome 8, right down to the annoyingly persistent rough edges on its interface.

 You still can’t open all the bookmarks in a given folder without awkwardly right-clicking, selecting a command from a contextual menu, and clicking OK in a nagging dialogue box.
 You can’t switch into privacy-protecting Incognito mode on the fly, but instead must open an entire new window.
 When you navigate back and forth, pages don’t so much slide as simply appear.
 These are minor details, for certain, but their absence suggests that Google’s coders care more about the technical side of their browser than the way it interacts with humans.

 Unpolished UI: Chrome’s interface hasn’t changed much from earlier versions, and often lacks the small, thoughtful touches you’ll find in Safari.